 To be more specific, O’Connor refers to being valued and valuable, inferring that valuing ourselves can be an antidote to suicidal images and thinking.
 He offers up the powerful, yet simple gesture – the smile.
 Here is the simplest of safe experiments for we can all smile at others, at at ourselves (best done in a mirror!).
 How come is this so potentially powerful?
 O’Connor points out that “social connection is one of the building blocks to saving lives“.

 Later on, I will add some of my own antidotes.

 O’Connor uses his book to identify fourteen myths about suicide.
-One of them is “those who talk about suicide are not at risk of suicide” This is important as so many small, safe experiments can involve conversation and talk.
+One of them is “those who talk about suicide are not at risk of suicide” This is important as so many small, safe experiments involve conversation and talk.
 He tells the story of Ryan and the woman in the park.
 You could be that woman, or you could be Ryan and keep looking around when it is not easy to do so.
-You may be relieved to notice how a smile may promote conversation and change, but O’Connor is inviting us to accept that this action may not be enough and sufficient to help others see the choices in front of them.
+You may notice how a smile can promote conversation and change, but O’Connor is inviting us to accept that this action may not be sufficient to help others see the choices in front of them.

 Considers your own safety when surrounded by dark thoughts and bad feelings

 There are a few things I would like you to do before acting on any dark thoughts.
 If you are feeling life is not worthwhile, I’d ask you to read through this page and consider any suggestions that intrigue you.
-Please take some time to consider the options available to you.
+Consider the options available to you.
 It’s not enough to say: I do not want to feel suicidal thoughts.
 There are a lot of things we do not want in our life and/or hear in our heads.
-This experiment offers you a little bit more than that.
+This experiment offers you a little bit more than ‘trying’ to stop something.

 Some pointers that may recommend this experiment to you may include: